Chronicles from Home

 blankets on my bed, I found a bird in it, half suffocated by the weight of

 the covers.
 I screamed.
 Did I?
-I don’t remember having making noise,
+I don’t remember having

 although I must have since Rich came up immediately to see what happened.